Binding kinetics

 BRET & NanoBRET™

-BRET assays are also based on the resonance energy transfer between two interaction partners and can thus be used to perform binding kinetics.
+BRET assays are also based on the resonance energy transfer between two interaction partners and can be used to perform binding kinetics.
 In contrast to FRET, the donor signal in BRET assays is provided by a luciferase which generates emission light by an enzymatic reaction (fig. 2).
-Accordingly, no additional excitation source has to be defined.
-As with FRET, BRET assays are performed as ratiometric measurements of acceptor and donor signal offering comparability between different test runs.Fig.
-2: Principle of BRET assays.
-Emission of luminescence signal excites acceptor fluorophore when in close proximity and can accordingly be used to perform binding kinetics.
-However, the available BRET assay systems BRET1 and BRET2 have some shortcomings regarding sensitivity and background noise.
-To circumvent these, NanoBRET was developed, which offers greatly enhanced luminescence signal intensity and stability using a modified luciferase derived from a deep-sea shrimp species, which provides a emission signal 100x brighter than conventional firefly or renilla luciferases.
+Accordingly, no additional excitation source must be defined.
+As with FRET, BRET assays are performed as ratiometric measurements of acceptor and donor signal which allows comparisons to be made between different test runs.

-NanoBRET was employed in the application note "NanoBRET™ assay quantitatively evaluates VEGF binding to the VEGFR2 in real-time in living cells" to study the binding kinetics of vascular endothelilal growth factor (VEGF) to its receptor VEGFR2 (fig. 3).
-Here, a novel labelling technique was used to label multiple VEGF isoforms and quantitatively evaluate their binding to VEGFR2 in real-time in living cells.
-In another approach, the same was achieved for the monitoring of ligand binding to GPCRs.
+In the application note "NanoBRET™ assay quantitatively evaluates VEGF binding to the VEGFR2 in real-time in living cells" , a novel labelling technique was used to study multiple VEGF isoforms and quantitatively evaluate their binding to VEGFR2 in real-time in living cells (Fig.3).
+In another study, ligand binding to GPCRs was investigated and dissociation constants calculated.
 Alternatively, BRET assays can also be used to study G-protein dissociation as well as β-arrestin recruitment to GPCRs upon ligand binding.
 Novel luminescence-based approaches use the NanoBIT® system, which employs a fragmented nanoluciferase attached to two binding partners of interest.
 Upon binding of the two binding partners, the nanoluciferase fragments form a functional enzyme that can generate a luminescence signal as highlighted in the application note: Identification of androgen-disruptors using a cell-based androgen receptor dimerization assay.

 Fluorescence polarization

 Fluorescence polarization uses small fluorescent ligands which on their own have a rapid tumbling rate.
 Accordingly, when the polarized excitation light excites the fluorescence ligand, the emission light becomes depolarized.
 After binding to a larger biomolecule, the tumbling rate of the fluorescent ligand is reduced, and its emission light retains most of its polarization (fig. 4).
-Comparing the polarization of unbound to bound fluorescent ligand allows to perform binding kinetics.Fig.
+Binding kinetics are measured by comparing the polarization of unbound fluorescent ligand to bound fluorescent ligand.Fig.
 3: Ligand binding kinetics of VEGF165a-TMR to NLuc-VEGFR2 in HEK293 cells.
-The NanoLuciferase substrateFurimazine was added to each well and after 5 min of equilibration the reaction was started by adding VEGF165a-TMR at the indicated concentration (in nM).This principle was used in the application note "Protein-ligand binding measurements using fluorescence polarization" to investigate the binding kinetics of human Lys-specific histone demethylase 1 (LSD1) to histone derived peptides.
+The NanoLuciferase substrate furimazine was added to each well and after 5 min of equilibration the reaction was started by adding VEGF165a-TMR at the indicated concentration (in nM).This principle was used in the application note "Protein-ligand binding measurements using fluorescence polarization" to investigate the binding kinetics of human Lys-specific histone demethylase 1 (LSD1) to histone-derived peptides.
 Here, binding assays for three different peptides were performed, followed by competition experiments with potential competitors.
-This Application Note on a Competition assay using Fluorescence Polarisation to determine the Residence Times for Calcitonin and AMYR agonist, AM833, demonstrates, that fluorescence polarization can also be employed to determine association and dissociation rates of ligand receptor interactions.
-Fluorescence polarization is also suited for performing binding kinetics in high-throughput as highlighted in the application note "Fluorescence polarization based assay suitable for screening H-Prostaglandin D Synthase inhibitors", where this detection mode was used to screen for prostaglandin D synthase inhibitors.
+The application note Competition assay using Fluorescence Polarisation to determine the Residence Times for Calcitonin and AMYR agonist, AM833, demonstrates that fluorescence polarization can also be employed to determine association and dissociation rates of ligand receptor interactions.
+Fluorescence polarization is also suited for high-throughput binding kinetics as highlighted in the application note "Fluorescence polarization based assay suitable for screening H-Prostaglandin D Synthase inhibitors".

 AlphaScreen